Royals Youth Hockey Learn to Play Session #6 Begins October 19th, Receive a Jersey & Kids Club Membership Upon Registration

 - Royals Youth Hockey Learn to Play Session #6 Begins October 19th, Receive a Jersey & Kids Club Membership Upon Registration

-- Royals Announce Single Game Tickets Go on Sale on Tuesday, September 17th
+- Royals Single Game Tickets Go on Sale on Tuesday, September 17th

-- Reading Jr. Royals Go 7-1 in DVHL Opening Weekend Games, Outscore Opponents 93-23
+- Try Hockey for Free with the Royals on Saturday, October 5th